 - If you only make shorter journeys how often are you likely to have to recharge – and what would be the consequence of forgetting to plug the car in one night?

-You will also need to find out where public charging points are located – particularly in and on the way to places you might visit frequently.
+If you've not got access to off-street parking for over-night charging then you'll need to find out where public charging points are located – particularly in and on the way to places you might visit frequently.

 Check with your employer too rather than assume you'll be able to charge the batteries while you're at work, if that's in your plan.